Huage001/LinFusion/README.md

 ## 🔥News

+**[2024/11/24]** LinFusion is supported by [triton implementation](https://github.com/hp-l33/flash-bidirectional-linear-attention), which is even much more efficient than previous naive one!
+We would like to extend sincere gratitude to @[hp-133](https://github.com/hp-l33) for the amazing work!

 **[2024/09/28]** We release evaluation codes on the COCO benchmark!

 **[2024/09/27]** We successfully integrate LinFusion to [DistriFusion](https://github.com/mit-han-lab/distrifuser), an effective and efficient strategy for generating an image in parallel, and achieve more significant acceleration!
 Please refer to the example [here](https://github.com/Huage001/LinFusion/blob/main/examples/inference/sdxl_distrifusion_example.py)!